nickdekruijk/admin/README.md

 `php artisan admin:user <email> [<name>]`

-If the name of the user contains spaces you should use quotes around it, e.g. `php artisan admin:user git@nickdekruijk.nl "Nick de Kruijk"`.
-When using this command you will be prompted for a password and if you want to give the user all availabe permissions.
+If the name of the user contains spaces you should use quotes around it, e.g. `php artisan admin:user name@domain.com "Nick de Kruijk"`.
+When using this command you will be prompted for a password and if you want to give the user all available permissions.

 ## FAQ